Rupangkan/Rupangkan/README.md

 ## I'm a Student 🤕

 - 🔭 I’m currently working on a "learning everything at once" project!
-- 🥅 2022 Goals: Contribute more to Open Source projects improve CP rating!
 - ⚡ Hobbies: I draw, play guitar and Ball is life 🏀!

 ### Connect with me: